ZHUYFgit/CEPC-Jet-Origin-Identification/README.md

 ## contact information

-If you have any technical questions, please contact me at zhuyf@ihep.ac.cn or zhuyongfeng@pku.edu.cn.
-For questions related to JOI or particle theories, please reach out to Manqi Ruan at manqi.ruan@ihep.ac.cn.
+If you have any questions, please feel free to contact me at zhuyf@ihep.ac.cn or zhuyongfeng@pku.edu.cn, or reach out to Manqi Ruan at manqi.ruan@ihep.ac.cn.